 Key roles within agencies will evolve: strategists and planners to reflect the heightened value of strategic thinking but also the far broader client context in which they operate; with account management and client services potentially becoming key to orchestrating agency capability and ensuring mutually commercial client/agency benefit.

 The mix of agency remuneration models will continue to shift, reflecting the widening forms of client engagement.
 More traditional forms of remuneration, such as agency retainer, will increasingly be replaced by or allied to more projectbased fees, and a mix that may include more ongoing operational or subscription-based fees, performance-related remuneration, or revenues from IP and talent.

 Says Liz Wilson, Chair of the IPA’s Commercial Leadership Group and COO Karmarama: "Agencies are shifting towards scenarios where they are increasingly originating and crafting platforms for customer experience for and with clients, and eventually to a position where they are guiding real transformation in the relationship that the client has with its customers, and within the client organisation itself.
 With this comes a myriad of ramifications for the agency business.
 I therefore strongly urge all agencies to take notice of these report findings."

-The report, IPA Future of Agencies – Systems and Empathy - is available to purchase (£50 for non-IPA members, £25 for members) PDF or hard copy.
+The report, IPA Future of Agencies – Systems and Empathy - is available to purchase as PDF or hard copy (£50 for non-IPA members, £25 for members).